Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ## Locked Liquidity

 If you run the example, you will notice that the chart also displays a custom tooltip with additional information that we didn't touch on in this example.
 The total locked liqudity in the tooltip represents the sum of positions in the currency locked at the selected Tick.
 It is calculated as the maximum token output of a swap when crossing to the next Tick.
 The V3 pool here is initialized with only the liquidity of the current Tick.

 Depending on your use case, it may make sense to display this value.
-You can find the full code in the [code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/active-liquidity)
+You can find the full code in the [code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/active-liquidity).

 ## Next Steps

-Now that you are familiar with liquidity data, consider checking out our next guide on using Uniswap as a Price Oracle.
+Now that you are familiar with liquidity data, consider checking out our [next guide](./04-price-oracle.md) on using Uniswap as a Price Oracle.